ayusun/errifier/README.md

 Let the error occur when it has to occur
 ---------------------------------------

-How To Use It?
+When To Use It?
 ==============

-Following a scenario that i believe, where it can be useful, however you are free to think of any other scenario that you think of
+Following is a scenario that i believe, where it can be useful, however you are free to think of any other scenario that you think of

 So, Suppose you are a server guy, who has to manage the server.
 That means you know, the importance that error log plays in your work right?
 So traditionally how you were managing logs: You open log and see whats the timestamp of last error, Or you would open your mail for logs that contain error and what not.
 So, did you see, how much time is wasted on opening those logs and then locating errors.